Receding Gums? Best Vitamins & Minerals to Implement Right Away

 When it comes to your gums, vitamin C is crucial for collagen production—a protein that gives your gums firmness, strength, and structure.

-One study found that people with a vitamin C deficiency were more likely to have severe gum disease, including significant damage to the tissues that support the teeth.
-A lack of vitamin C has also long been associated with a serious form of gum inflammation.
+One study found that people with vitamin C deficiency are more likely to develop advanced gum disease, including serious damage to the tissues that support the teeth.

 How Do I Get Vitamin C?